sfinnie/helloLSP/readme.md

 The test has also been parameterised to cover some obvious failures.
 Are they enough?
 That depends.
 We could get smarter, for example using [Hypothesis](https://hypothesis.readthedocs.io/en/latest/) to generate test input rather than relying on 3 specific test cases.
 For now, though, the cases we have give sufficient confidence for the purpose here: we're exploring building a language server, not best practice in test coverage.

+### Testing the Server

+The parser is the core of the implementation so far.  `pygls` provides most of the server implementation, handling communication with the client including marshalling and interpreting the `json-rpc` messages.
+There's little value in re-testing `pygls` here: it already has a solid set of tests.

+However: it is worth testing that we've wired up the parser correctly.
+I mentioned above that we need the parser to be called on both `textDocument/didOpen` and `textDocument/didChange`.  `pygls` can't ensure that for us.
+So there's value in running some tests that ensure the full language server responds as expected in terms of `json-rpc` messages sent and received.

+[Side note: I'm deliberately avoiding calling these "unit" or "integration" tests.
+That's a holy war that I'm not interested in getting into here.]

+If we're to test the server, there are a few pre-requisites we need to resolve:

+1. How do we start the server, and know it's started?
+1. How do we send it messages, and receive the responses?

 # To Do